python/typing/docs/spec/enums.rst

 replaced with a custom implementation that performs a value-based lookup of an enum member.

-Enum members are immutable.
-Type checkers should generate an error if an enum member is modified or deleted because these attempts will result in runtime errors::
+Enum classes are immutable.
+Type checkers should generate an error if an enum is modified or deleted because these attempts will result in runtime errors::

     Color.RED = 5  # Type checker error